Your Recovery

 Contact Us Now!

-Every problem has a solution; sometimes, all you need to do is find the right answer.
+It’s a difficult task admitting to being addicted to opioids, but once you admit it to yourself and want to get better, Resurgence Behavioral Health is here to help every step of the way.
 At Resurgence, we offer all the solutions to your problems.
-You can contact us now to make inquires or to speak to our trained medical personnel.
+You can contact us now at 855-458-0050 to make inquires or to speak to our trained medical personnel.

 Does your Insurance Cover Rehab?